Illey1/Mark-Allen-Weiss-DSA/Chapter1/notes.md

 ### Proof by Contradiction
 Prove that some known property of a theorem is false, which proves the entire theorem is false.
 # 1.3 A Brief Introduction to Recursion
+Recursion is when a function calls itself.
+There are a few rules to this, but first here is an example using the fibonacci sequence.
+int fib (int x)
+{
+    if (x <= 1) {return x;}
+    return fib(x-2) + fib(x-1);
+}
+This program calculates the xth term of the Fibonacci sequence using recursion.
+The first line is part of the first rule of recursion, which is called the **base case**.
+The trick to recursion is for a function to call itself until it gets to a value that is known which, in this case, is 0 and 1, which are the first two terms of the fibonacci sequence.
+Until x gets to those values, it will call itself over and over again.
+This is what the second line does, and is also the second rule of recursion: **making progress**.
+The function, no matter how big x is, will always make it to the base case.
+Also, every recursive call works for all positive integers greater than or equal to 0, as that's the range for fibonacci.
+However, even if the function were to be called with a negative number, it would not run indefinetely and crash the program.
+This is part of the **design rule**, the third rule of recursion.
+The last rule of recursion is the **compound interest rule**, which essentially states that you shouldn't duplicate work by solving the same problem in a seperate recursive call.
+Clearly, this function does not follow that, and is why it has such a bad run time ($2^n$).
+To understand how this function does not follow that, you can plug in any integer, say 4, and instantly you realize that fib(4) will call fib(3) and fib(2), but fib(3) will call fib(2) and fib(1), hence solving fib(2) twice.
+The fibonacci sequence is simply easier to understand, which is why it's often used as an example, however, even the book states that it is generally a bad idea to use recursion for simple math functions, such as fibonacci.
 # 1.4 C++ Classes
 # 1.5 C++ Details
 # 1.6 Templates